-- (1D) If NICTA has directed an access provider under paragraph (1B)(b), NICTA may also direct that access provider to supply, or to continue to supply, services that are covered by the existing RIO as if an acceptable amendment has been made to that RIO. - (1E) An access provider given a direction under Subsection (1B) must submit the requested RIO (or the requested variation to an existing RIO) within 60 days of NICTA's direction. - (2) A RIO must - - (a) be expressed to come into effect immediately after the RIO is accepted by NICTA; and - (b) specify an expiry date that is no later than the earlier of - (i) the expiry date for the declared service to which the RIO relates; or - (ii) three (3) years after the date of acceptance of the RIO by NICTA. - (3) The RIO must provide sufficient information for an access seeker to determine the basis on which the access provider will supply the relevant declared service. - (4) If a RIO given by an access provider is in operation, and the access provider was not directed to prepare that RIO under Subsection 1B, the access provider may, by giving not less than ninety (90) days written notice to NICTA, withdraw the RIO prior to its expiry date.
+- (2) A RIO must - - (a) be expressed to come into effect immediately after the RIO is accepted by NICTA; and - (b) specify an expiry date that is no later than the earlier of - - (i) the expiry date for the declared service to which the RIO relates; or - (ii) three (3) years after the date of acceptance of the RIO by NICTA. - (3) The RIO may cover either standard prices (with price-related terms), or standard non-price terms and conditions, or both, for a declared service, but in so far as it covers any or all of these matters, it must provide sufficient information for an access seeker to determine the basis on which the access provider will supply the relevant declared service. - (4) If a RIO given by an access provider is in operation, the access provider may, by giving not less than ninety (90) days written notice to NICTA, withdraw the RIO prior to its expiry date.